Amhim123hd/Roblox-Scripting-Automation-Guide/16-fun-stuff.md

 ---

-## 4. 🦸 Player Powers: Teleport, Speed, and Jump
+## 4. Player Powers Teleport Speed and Jump

 Change how your character moves!